uo-datasci-specialization/c3-fp-2021/content/post/take-home-midterm/index.markdown

 The following function downloads data from the Oregon Department of education website on the number of students who scored in each performance category on the statewide assessment by race/ethnicity for every school in the state.
 It takes one argument, `year`, which must be a two digit integer from 15 to 18 (representing the 2014-15 to 2017-18 school years).
+It actually won't work on later years because the file structure changed and I wanted to keep the function simple.

 **NOTE:** This function uses the `glue` function from the package of the same name.
 If you do not already have this package installed, please first install it with `install.packages("glue")`.
 It also uses `{rio}` for the import, which you should already have installed, but if not, install that first too.